Brian-Khor/Amazon_Review_Sentiment_Analysis/README.md

 https://www.kaggle.com/datasets/bittlingmayer/amazonreviews

 The notebook can be run chronologically to get the results and graphs shown.
+Due to the size of the data and the amount of information processing required, this notebook was run on Kaggle using accelerator GPU P100 (you'll likely need to se GPU on your own local device as well).
 If you wish to run the project, the slight change you need to make is to change the file's path to match your local path file after you downloaded the bz2 file.

 The link of my original Kaggle notebook is as follows: